SancheesAndre/NinjaTournament/README.md

 # Ninja Tournament
-A retro fight game, made using JavaScript, DOM manipulation, HTML5 and CSS3
+A retro RPG game, made using JavaScript, DOM manipulation, HTML5 and CSS3

 ---